Casper Mattress Review (2025)

 Delivery, Sleep Trial & Returns

-Casper offers free shipping to most locations in Canada, and your order should arrive delivered in a box within 5–15 business days, including dispatch and delivery time.
-As is often the case with shipping within Canada, delivery to the Canadian territories isn’t free and may take longer than delivery to other regions.
-Casper also only currently delivers accessories to the Territories, no mattresses.
+Casper offers free shipping to most locations in Canada, and your order should arrive delivered in a box within 5–15 business days, including dispatch and delivery.
+Like many retailers, Casper doesn’t offer free shipping to the Canadian Territories, and currently only ships accessories to these regions.

 READ MORE: How to unbox a mattress

-Get a mattress with a longer sleep trial and warranty.
-See how Casper compares to Douglas.
+Get a the mattress with a 365 sleep trial and 20 warranty.

 Casper Mattress Construction

-- Layer 3: The bottom (support) layer is 7″ of dense polyurethane support foam.
-This foundational component maintains the mattress’s structure and support, ensuring that you won’t sink too far into the upper layers.
+- Layer 3: The bottom layer is 6.5″ of dense ProSupport polyurethane support foam.
+This gives the mattress most of its structure and support, and stops you from sinking too deeply when lying down.

 MattressReviews.ca commissions licensed third-party engineers and uses public data to rate mattresses on over 40 criteria.